Thursday December 8, 2016, 14.00-18.00

 15th Ethical Forum of the University Foundation

 The aim of the Forum is to analyse the present situation in a comparative perspective, to identify the possible causes of the unbalance and to critically evaluate the proposed remedies.
 It will address the following questions.
-Do universities discriminate in spite of their best intentions?
-Does the academic workplace appeal to women less than to men?
+Do universities discriminate despite their best intentions?
+Does the academic workplace appeal less to women than to men?
 If so, why?
 Will time solve the problem?
 If not, why not?

 The purpose of this Ethical Forum is to stimulate reflection on the important questions:

-Why are women underrepresented at the top of the academic career?
+Why are women underrepresented at the top of the academic careers?
 Why does it matter?
 What can we do about it?

 The date has been changed!

 Organizing committee: D. Willems (coordinator), E. De Keuleneer, H. Garmyn, J.P.
 Lambert, C. Longman, P. Loobuyck, B. Pattyn, G. Van der Perre, P. Van Parijs, J. Willems.